Insert text here just test

 St. Pedrog's Church

-Rev. Canon Andrew Jones, MA BD BTh MPhil - Andrew Jones is currently Rector of Llanbedrog, Rural Dean of Llyn and Eifionydd and Research Fellow in Theology at Cardiff University.
+RETIRED Mar-2023 - The Venerable Archdeacon Andrew Jones, MA BD BTh MPhil - Andrew Jones is currently Rector of Llanbedrog, Rural Dean of Llyn and Eifionydd and Research Fellow in Theology at Cardiff University.
 Formerly, he was Lecturer in the Department of Theology and Religious Studies at the University of Cardiff, specialising in Ethics, Pastoral Theology and Bible.
 He has several published articles in learned journals and has recently published a book on the archaeological and ecclesiastical sites associated with Christian pilgrimage in Early Medieval Britain and Ireland (Canterbury/SCM Press 2001).
 His current major research project is a study of the shape, character and development of the Early Church in Celtic Britain.
 He participates in and leads pilgrimages in Wales and lectures widely in the field of Celtic Theology.
 He holds degrees and awards in Theology from the Universities of Wales (Bangor and Lampeter), Dublin (Trinity College) and Jerusalem.

 The village gets its name because of the establishment of the Church, which is attributed to St. Pedrog who lived in the 6th century.
 Llan is an old Welsh word meaning an enclosure, and so was used to denote the land on which churches were built.
 The first letter of the saint's name is mutated to B.